-While we might still be accustomed to thinking of artificial intelligence (AI) as the Skynet-like stuff of science fiction movies, the truth is actually a whole lot less … normal?
+While we might still be accustomed to thinking of artificial intelligence (AI) as the Skynet-like stuff of science fiction movies, the truth is much less … normal?

-AI has quietly been revolutionizing the way we live and work over the last twenty years, and only promises to do even more as technology advances.
-In fact, AI may already be a part of your life in ways that you’d least expect!
+AI has quietly been revolutionizing how we live and work over the last twenty years, and only promises to do more as technology advances.
+AI may already be a part of your life in ways you’d least expect!

 So, how is artificial intelligence already streamlining our days and making our lives easier?